jannameldorf/HE-fibroblast-detection/README.md

 This repository contains the fibroblast detection pipeline accompanying the paper:

-**NNMT inhibition prevents cancer-associated fibroblast-mediated immunosuppression (not yet published)**
+**NNMT inhibition in cancer-associated fibroblasts restores antitumor immunity (not yet published)**

 The pipeline detects fibroblasts in H&E whole-slide images (WSIs) using morphological features.
 It leverages the HEIP toolkit to segment nuclei in the H&E images, then applies a Random Forest classifier (trained on specific morphological features directed by a pathologist) to identify fibroblasts.
 Finally, the pipeline dilates fibroblast outlines to approximate cytoplasm boundaries, producing output files loadable in QuPath (v0.5+ recommended).
 ## Installation